nopnop2002/esp-idf-ftp-camera/README.md

 ## Select Shutter

-You can choose one of the following shutter methods
+You can choose one of the following as shutter

 - Shutter is the Enter key on the keyboard
 For operation check